-In order to form a public company, there must be at least seven people.
-The company does not have any restriction when it comes to transfer of shares.
+To form a public company, there must be at least seven people.
+The company does not have any restriction when it comes to the transfer of shares.
 However, there might be some limitation in its articles of association.

 Differences between a public and a private company

-- A public company requires a minimum of seven people to be formed while a private one requires only 2 people.
+- A public company requires a minimum of seven people to be formed while a private one needs only two people.

-- A public company is mainly intended for public and business investment while a private company is intended for trading, business, and other commercial purposes.
+- A public company is mainly intended for public and business investment while a private company is designed for trading, business, and other commercial purposes.

 - A private company can commence business as soon as it’s incorporated.
-A public company, however, has to be granted with a certificate of incorporation before commencing business.
+A public company, however, has to be granted with a certificate of incorporation before starting a business.